These Are The Only Near-Perfect Thriller Movies According To Metacritic

 The Third Man (1949)

-But it is Reed's implacable creative vision that drives the film.
+However, it is Reed's implacable creative vision that drives the film.
 Unconventional angles and lighting uniquely capture the shattered streets of Vienna, the perfect backdrop for a story about an American author who gets sucked into Europe's seedy underbelly in the wake of World War II.
 The cherry on top is Orson Welles, who provides a historic performance as Harry Lime, one of cinema's greatest villains.
-He is presumed dead for most of the film, before he makes his iconic entrance and delivers his unforgettable "cuckoo clock" speech.
+He is presumed dead for most of the film before he makes his iconic entrance and delivers his unforgettable "cuckoo clock" speech.

 North by Northwest (1959)

-Alfred Hitchcock is exceptionally well-represented on this list, but 1959's "North by Northwest" is unlike many of his other films, and serves a different function in history.
+Alfred Hitchcock is well-represented on this list, but 1959's "North by Northwest" is unlike many of his other films, and serves a different function in history.
 It's still very much a thriller, and recognizably Hitchcockian in that it sends its protagonist staggering through a tangled web of crime, intrigue, and mistaken identity.
-But in its overall tone, it resembles nothing so much as an early action movie.
+But in its overall tone, it resembles an early action movie.
 It's been noted that "North by Northwest" can be considered an antecedent to the modern idea of the summer blockbuster.
 It specifically paved the way for the James Bond films – so much so that its star, Cary Grant, was originally approached to play Bond in 1962's "Dr. No" (he turned it down).

 "North By Northwest" has a stronger commitment to keeping things light and funny than many Hitchcock movies.
 While Hitchcock's distinct sense of menace can be clearly felt, particularly in the scene where Grant's character is attacked by a crop duster, it's the moments of pure spectacle, like the climactic chase atop Mount Rushmore, that tend to be better remembered.